 I’m obviously using a thermometer in the bucket to make sure that the water temperatures match.

 Look up some cheap aquarium heaters with a lot of positive reviews online or rush to your local fish store and get one when you have the time.

-If you prefer shopping from your couch you can check out this unit or browse around Chewy and find something that suits you.
+If you prefer shopping from your couch you can check out this unit or just browse around Amazon to find something that suits you.

 3. Nitrate poisoning.

 A sudden rise or a long-term exposure to Nitrate levels of 20 or more PPM in the aquarium water can poison your Betta fish.
 Nitrate poisoning is one of the most common reasons why a Betta won’t eat, and can also cause the fish to become lethargic.

 When poisoned your Betta won’t have the desire to move and will likely prefer to lie on the bottom of its tank.

 Nitrate toxicity has also been related to swim bladder disease, which causes a Betta to swim sideways or even upside-down.